Grants and Other Financial Assistance Programs: FY2018

 - improve academic, social, functional, independent living, and other transition-related skills.

-Proposals must be submitted by public institutions of higher education on behalf of the partnerships.
+Proposals must be submitted by public colleges or universities on behalf of the partnerships.

-Only proposals submitted on behalf of partnerships funded during FY2014 will be considered for this continuation grant.
+Only proposals submitted on behalf of partnerships funded during FY2017 will be considered for this continuation grant.
 Proposals may include new districts or IHE members to the partnership.

 All proposals must:

-- maintain a partnership with two or more public school districts and a two-year or four-year public institution of higher education (IHE);
+- maintain a partnership with two or more public school districts and charter schools and a two-year or four-year public college or university (a special education collaborative may be a partner in addition to at least one other school district or charter school);

-- be designed to serve students with severe disabilities in inclusive settings;
+- be designed to serve students with intellectual disabilities in inclusive settings;

 - establish and formalize a Partnership Leadership Team, composed of leaders from the IHE and LEAs, and representatives from adult service agencies, employers, and family members that will: